What to Do When Your Social Media Manager Leaves

 If they didn’t document anything, you’re starting from scratch.
 No record of the strategy behind the content.
 No documented approval workflows.
 No notes on what’s been tested or why certain content decisions were made.
 You’re not just replacing a person — you’re rebuilding the program from memory, guesswork, and whatever you can piece together from old posts.
 Without documentation, you’re effectively SOL.

 This is one of the strongest arguments for working with an agency over a single in-house hire.
 At FCS, the strategy, workflows, processes, and performance data all live in a shared system — not in one person’s head or personal Google Drive.
 When team members change, the program doesn’t miss a beat.
 That continuity is built into how we work, not dependent on any individual.
+This is the core advantage of a social media management company: the strategy, workflows, and performance data live in a shared system.
+When a team member changes, the program keeps running.

 Going forward: regardless of what you decide next, make documentation a non-negotiable.
 Any social media manager — in-house or agency — should maintain a living strategy document, a content workflow, and a process guide.
 If they leave and the program can’t run without them, that’s a structural problem worth fixing now.